Tips For Newcomers To Seattle

 If you moved here with your family, you have a social structure in place already.
 But if you came here by yourself, and you don’t know anyone here, it is important to make friends as soon as possible.
 Having a social circle will prevent you from feeling isolated in a new environment.

-How do you make friends?
-Meetup.com is a good place to start.
+Another good place to meet new friends is Meetup.com.
 Look up groups that share your interests.
 There are groups in hiking, photography, cooking, language, business, technology.
 One of my clients joined a group that practice speaking Japanese for the first hour, and English the second hour.
 And they meet in a different restaurant each time.
 This helped him get to know different restaurants in Seattle at the same time.

 Also, if you can already communicate in English, check out online groups in areas of your interests.
 Sometimes just responding to a post can start a connection.
 And when you are new to a country, it’s nice to feel connected, even if it’s for a brief moment.